Frequently Asked Questions

 Online Academic and Services Support

-- There are a number of services that will be available online, by phone, text or email.
-Visit your home college website for additional information or call the District Hotline at (951) 222-8662.
+- Most Moreno Valley College student services are available by phone, text and email.
+Visit the web page of your desired student service to discover their contact information, or call the District Hotline at (951) 222-8662.
 Messages left on the District Hotline will be routed to the appropriate college and department for a response within 24 hours.

 Where can I go for online academic support like tutoring?